dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-run_test calls threaded_install and threaded_install aggregates the registry_entry for each thread in the process and returns this as thread_registry for each process that calls it. run_test is the ideal place to put the aggregate_registry which aggregates all the process_registry for each process
+run_test calls threaded_install and threaded_install aggregates the registry_entry for each thread in the process and returns this as thread_registry for each process that calls it.

-the return in threaded_install is assigned to the process_registry which is the process level registry for all the threads in the process
+the return in threaded_install (thread_registry) is assigned to the process_registry which is the process level registry for all the threads in the process (as noted the process registry is exported as an artifact in the gitlab artifact logs)